 UX Wireframing

-The general structure of the designed application or website is created during this phase.
-Typically, it is done using a collection of schematic screens or pages with a low to medium amount of detail.
+During this phase, the team creates the general structure of the designed application or website.
+They typically use a collection of schematic screens or pages with low to medium detail.
 The goal of this stage is to provide a clear and organized structure for every layout, transition, and interaction based on the issues and problems that the product will relieve for the user.

-For example, when we consider building a house, we typically consider the actual physical construction process rather than the several projects, designs, and calculations that were prepared on paper.
+For example, when we consider building a house, we typically focus on the actual construction process rather than the projects, designs, and calculations prepared on paper.
 Yes, it is physically conceivable to build a house without a plan and to create an interface out of thin air.
-However, in this case, you shouldn’t be shocked if the house one-day cracks and falls for no obvious cause, just as the app, which actually looks wonderful and stylish, won’t attract any devoted customers.
+However, in this case, don’t be shocked if the house cracks and falls one day for no obvious cause.
+Similarly, the app, which looks wonderful and stylish, won’t attract any devoted customers.
 Take your time for careful planning and project if you want to have a trustworthy house, a durable mechanism, a powerful application, or a highly functional website.
 Your time won’t be wasted; on the opposite, it will be saved from being used to rebuild the product and to try to figure out why it doesn’t operate properly.

 The UX part of the design process aims to achieve that.
-User research, competition research, and an analysis of all the collected data should be the primary foundations of the UX wireframing stage.
-In the end, it produces a clear scheme whose complexity depends on the usefulness of the product, reflects every system of transitions and interactions, and places every element of the user interface according to how best to use it.
-Wireframing can sometimes be completed with pencil sketches or initial draughts, but it is preferable to use specialized tools and software that optimize the design process and boost speed.
+User research, competition research, and data analysis should form the foundation of the UX wireframing stage.
+The outcome is a clear scheme reflecting the product’s usefulness and complexity.
+It maps out all transitions, interactions, and places UI elements for optimal usability.
+Wireframing can begin with pencil sketches or initial drafts, but specialized tools are preferred.
+These tools streamline the design process and enhance speed.
+They allow for a more efficient and effective development of the wireframe.

 Prototyping